 V-Sync Vs G-Sync

-While V-sync solved the screen tearing effect whenever the frame rate would go below the 60 Hz of the screen, However, in order to compensate for the screen tearing, the V-Sync had the issue of screen stutter.
+V-sync solved the screen tearing effect whenever the frame rate would go below the 60 Hz of the screen, However, in order to compensate for the screen tearing, V-Sync had the issue of screen stutter.
 So with V-Sync, your display FPS would be locked at 60 Hz; however, should it dip below, it would cause a screen stutter.
 Why?
 In order to understand this you need to be clear on what a screen tear and a screen stutter is.

 - A screen tear occurs when the v-sync is disabled, which basically implies that the graphics on the screen contain part of the last frame and part of the current frame, this is in ideal cases.
 In worst cases the screen tearing would be so significant that the graphics would simply cease to exist.

 - A screen stutter occurs with the V-Sync on.
 Say your screen has a refresh rate of 60 Hz, should the FPS fall below 60 FPS, the system would compensate by taking a repeat frame for that single frame to load.
-So for example, if it were to fall to 59 FPS, it would take two frames to load up the one frame, thus stopping the motion for that one extra frame, which cases the screen to stutter.
+So for example, if it were to fall to 59 FPS, it would take two frames to load up the one frame, thus stopping the motion for that one extra frame, which causes the screen to stutter.

 - G-Sync, on the other hand, saves the day by improving on the drawbacks of the V-Sync.
 It eliminates the screen stutter and tearing issues both at the same time.
 Your refresh rate and frame rates match in perfect harmony.
-How does NVidia does this?
+How does NVIDIA accomplish this?
 As Tom Petersen from NVIDIA puts it, “it’s still one of our secret sauces.”
 So do not overthink how the technology works.
 Just enjoy what it delivers.

 Is there an AMD counterpart?

 The real debate is: can AMD’s Free-Sync handle smooth transition with FPS dipping lower than say 40 or 30 FPS?
 How smooth would it be then?
 How would it compensate as it does not rely on any dedicated hardware?
-Nvidia’s Tom Petersen argues that their superior G-Sync hardware-run technology gives them better control of managing the screen tearing and stuttering should the FPS fall below that low end zone.
+NVIDIA’s Tom Petersen argues that their superior G-Sync hardware-run technology gives them better control of managing the screen tearing and stuttering should the FPS fall below that low end zone.